OGrocketa/ai-chatot/README.md

 # ai-chatbot

-An AI-powered chatbot that uses LangChain and PDF processing to answer questions from documents.
+An AI-powered chatbot that uses LangChain and PDF processing to answer questions from documents.<br />
+AI's used:
+- llama-3.3-70b-versatile (Groq API)<br />
+- all-MiniLM-L6-v2 (HuggingFace embeddings)

 ## Prerequisites

 - Python 3.12 (or later, but below 4.0)